Why Is Car Insurance So Expensive in California?

 Use a car insurance comparison tool to compare rates.

-Rather than calling multiple insurers, we recommend finding an online insurance comparison tool to look at rates from several companies and find the cheapest one for you.
+Rather than calling multiple insurers, we recommend finding an online auto insurance comparison tool to look at rates from several companies and find the cheapest one for you.

 Consider raising your deductible.